Rule 4901:1-7-22 | Customer migration.

 (3) Line loss notification - the notification to a LEC that a customer has initiated a transition to another LEC.

-(4) Completion notices - notice that all work to effect a customer migration has been completed.
+(4) Completion notices - notice that all work to affect a customer migration has been completed.

 (5) Circuit identification - the manner and system a carrier uses to identify physical circuits under its control, if applicable.

 (B) Incumbent local exchange carriers (ILECs) are required to provide systems to facilitate the migration of customers between LECs pursuant to 47 C.F.R.
 51.319(e), and consistent with any existing ILEC-specific commission requirement.